yixinsun1216/covertoperations_manual/Git_Practice/README.md

 - Sunny will now also add another joke to the end of Practice.md and then we attempt a merge.
 - Sunny changes part of the first joke and attempt a merge to show how to resolve a merge conflict.
+- Show them how to revert to a previous commit
 - Show them how to create the data.R file path and explain why we do this

 ## Further material